-I put together a few short (3 minutes at most) iMovies from my time in the Carmel of Jesus, Mary and Joseph as Sister Rosa Maria of the Sorrowful Heart; there have been some joyful and sorrowful memories but I am ultimately grateful for all I learned there.
-Today is the anniversary of the day I stepped foot in the cloister three years ago on the glorious feast of Saint Andrew the Apostle.
+I put together a short (3 minutes at most) iMovie from my time in the Carmel of Jesus, Mary and Joseph as Sister Rosa Maria of the Sorrowful Heart.
+There have been some joyful and sorrowful memories but I am ultimately grateful for all I learned there.
+Today is the anniversary of the day I stepped foot in the cloister, three years ago, on this glorious feast of Saint Andrew the Apostle.

 The truth is, I grew up in Carmel.
 I can confidently say I am a complete different person now then who I was the day I crossed the cloister threshold.
 I didn’t need to travel the world to endure this change, I simply needed to be still, to enter into the silence and the discipline of the hidden enclosure walls of Carmel (“the garden without time”) to enter into the One Heart, the Sorrowful Heart of Jesus and Mary- those Hearts are not really Two at all, it’s much more intimate than that.
 I left a little over a year ago and this year has ultimately shown me my true desire to be alone with Our Lord as His future bride in a more traditional and secluded way like that of the early desert fathers (and some heroic women too, I might add) who left everything (everyone) to be alone with the Master, the Prince really: a life without a community.
 This doesn’t really mean no community at all, I see it as a Divine Community if you will, one with the Trinity, the Angels and the Saints- with Mary!